Encrypted WhatsApp Message Recovered From Westminster Terrorist's Phone

 :-D

-If there's no place for terrorists to hide (Score:4, Insightful)
+If there's no place for terrorists to hide (Score:5, Insightful)

 If there's no place for terrorists to hide then there's no place for *anyone* to hide, and that is unacceptable considering how valuable it is to hide from oppression or the abusers of the system used to ensure there are no hiding spots, those who operate the system are disproportionately advantaged and with access comes the capability of concealing themselves, censoring, framing content and concealing context, etc.